kkim88/Git/README.md

 - [ ] Push commits: git push origin `<firstName-lastName>`.
 ## ********************************

-* Copy the files from the HTML prework and paste it in the new cloned folder (e.g. index.html, index.css)
+* Copy the files from the HTML prework (Markup Exercise) and paste it in the new cloned folder (e.g. index.html, index.css)
 * Save your changes and then add, commit and push your files up to your repository
 * Create a new file using the command line named notes.txt
 * Add some text to the file notes.txt